Safety in the Mountains

 Listen to Your Body

-Make sure you drink enough water and take plenty of breaks along the way.
+It is extremely important to make sure you drink enough water and take plenty of breaks along the way.
 Tiredness and thirstiness can affect your sure-footedness, orientation and concentration.
 Conserve your energy for the way back.

-Avoid Excessive Alcohol when Resting
+Avoid Excessive Alcohol during breaks

 Our Recommendations for your Hiking Equipment